Ricobyter/college_app-mobile-/README.md

-# IIITDMJ College App
+# IIITDMJ CSE App

 ## Overview

-The IIITDMJ College App is a mobile application developed using React Native and Firebase.
+The IIITDMJ CSE App is a mobile application developed using React Native and Firebase.
 It provides a comprehensive solution for managing college-related functionalities, including secure login, an admin dashboard, automated email notifications, and password management features.

 ## Key Features